cjsiador/cjsiador.github.io/essays/For-The-Future.md

 type: essay
 title: For The Future
 date: 2020-09-03
-lables:
+labels:
-  - software engineering
+  - Software Engineering
-  - goals
+  - Learning
 ---

    When I was in High School, my STEM teacher emphasized how important Computer Science is.
 He taught us some information about algorithms, cyber security, and how to program HTML - CSS - JavaScript such as making headers and for loop.
 One day, he gave us an assignment to create a webpage using the three programming languages.
 I became so obsessed with creating my very own HTML website that I decided to do more research on what I can do for programming my website.
 It had CSS animations and video/audio played on my website.
 It made me realize that creating new things through the computer is something that made me very passionate about programming.
 I guess if it wasn’t for my STEM teacher, I would have graduated with a Liberal Arts degree instead of Computer Science.